 What’s New With vCloud Availability 4.0-SLA Profiles

-What is SLA Profiles?
+What are SLA profiles?

 These profiles can be assigned to all/specific tenants and are available for tenants when creating new protection/migration for virtual machines.

-Each SLA profile has following attributes:
+Each SLA profile has the following attributes:

 • Target recovery point objective (RPO).

-• Retention policy for the point in time instances (snapshots).
+• Retention policy for the point-in-time instances (snapshots).

 • Whether the quiescing is enabled.